-But there are even more reasons to invest in a good pair of headphones, and depending on your child's age and what they want to use them for, there are some MISBUITS, and some good buys.
+There are plenty of reasons to invest in a good pair of headphones for your child, and depending on their age and what they want to use them for, there are some MISBUITS, and some good buys.

 But which one should you choose?
 And are headphones always safe?
 I hear SO MUCH about hearing damage ...

 In this article, I'll take a look at the best and safest headphones for kids (** yes honey, mom and dad also check out the COOLEST for you **).